Prerelease:Paper Mario: Sticker Star

 Trailer

-• A level that appears to be from World 3 features several long Wigglers walking across paths and obstructing Mario.
-The final game only features one Wiggler, and it is an NPC which most of World 3's adventures revolve around, rather than a level obstacle.
+- A level that appears to be from World 3 features several long Wigglers walking across paths and obstructing Mario.
+The final game only features one Wiggler, a friendly NPC which most of World 3's adventures revolve around, rather than a level obstacle.

-• A Whomp is shown to be an obstacle is well, much like other Mario games.
+- A Whomp is shown to be an obstacle is well, much like other Mario games.
 In the final game, only one Whomp is featured - Bowser hides behind one as a makeshift wall during the second part of the final battle.
+It has the standard bandages on its back rather than the final game's scissors icon.

-• The version shown off at E3 2010 featured partners - most prominently, a Chain Chomp.
-The Chain Chomp doesn't have any distinguishing features like partners in the first two Paper Mario games, but it is shown to have the ability to break through long rows of Brick Blocks.
+- The version shown off at E3 2010 featured partners - most prominently, a Chain Chomp.
+The Chain Chomp doesn't have any distinguishing features like partners in the first two Paper Mario games, but it is shown to have the ability to break through long rows of Brick Blocks, as well as attack multiple enemies in battle.

 Screenshots